-One thing IGN did get right in their review is that Danny Trejo definitely goes overboard in the tutorial, and I loved every minute of it.
+One thing IGN did get right in their review of The Fight is that Danny Trejo definitely goes overboard in the tutorial, and I loved every minute of it.
 I love Danny Trejo, and he’s such a great fit for this game.
 Yeah, it’s silly showing hardcore street fighting with glowing orbs in your hand and the developers of The Fight knew that.
-What a great tutorial, so memorable, in fact I think i’ll podcast that thing.
-Personally my favorite Trejo films are Blood in Blood out, and his cameo in Bubble Boy, but he’s probably best known for playing in From Dusk Till Dawn.
+What a great tutorial, so memorable.
+Personally my favorite Trejo films are Blood in Blood out, and his cameo in Bubble Boy.
+But he’s probably best known for playing in From Dusk Till Dawn.

 - Very unique game

 - Excellent upper body workout, seriously.

 - Yes, has Multiplayer online, yes, I got worked twice already

 - 7/10 Solid “C” This will be right up some people’s alley.
 I plan on going trophy hunting on it.